Ahmed-Dardouri/ChessProject/README.md

 The game comes also with a console version that you can find in consoleBranch with its Makefile.
 You can follow the same steps to launch the game.

-note: the code was originally created for the console then it was modified to adapt well the the sfml language.
+note: the code was originally created for the console then it was modified for the sfml GUI.

 Team:
   Manel Grira